delphiine/CV/README.md

 - Representing LEGO Group at external events, such as DreamHack

 ## Hobbies

-Learning languages, and meeting people from different cultures and backgrounds
- - Fluent in: Swedish, English & Kinyarwanda
- - Can hold simple conversations in: French, Norwegian & Japanese

-Learning to play the guitar
+Learning to play the guitar · Studying French and Japanese · Coding · Yoga ·  Hiking ·  Baking
- - A relaxing way to clear my mind in-between intense and fun coding sessions

- Baking
- - Nordic pastries are my guilty pleasure.
-Friends usually ask for my Swedish "Mockarutor"